lnynhi02/coffee-sales-dp-docs/docs/index.md

 	- subtotal: Total price for this product (unit_price × quantity)
 	- is_suggestion: Indicates whether this product was suggested (used in business logic).

-### 4. Task Flow
+### 4. Architecture at a Glance
 ![Image](img/task-flow.png)

-The diagram above outlines the key functional tasks in both real-time and batch layers.
-It starts from data ingestion and proceeds through cleaning, business logic (e.g., product suggestion), and finally to storage for analytics.

-The logic separates cleanly into two flows:
+The system separates responsibilities into two pipelines:

-- Real-time: Triggered upon new order events and checks eligibility for product suggestions.
+- Real-time pipeline: Handles event-driven product suggestion logic upon new orders
-- Batch: Periodically processes historical data for analytical use.
+- Batch pipeline: Periodically transforms and stores data into the Lakehouse for analytics

-### 5. Database Design for Landing Data (MySQL)
+### 5. MySQL: Transactional Landing Zone
-To simulate a transactional environment, we use MySQL as the landing database to store raw order data.
-MySQL is chosen for its compatibility with CDC tools (e.g., Kafka Connect), support for ACID transactions, and ease of integration with Python-based data generators.
+MySQL is used as the initial data store for real-time order generation, chosen for its:

+- Compatibility with CDC tools like Kafka Connect
+- Support for ACID transactions
+- Easy integration with Python-based data generators

 This layer includes core tables such as `orders`, `order_details`, and reference tables like `products`, `stores`, `payment_methods`, etc.,

-These tables serve two purposes:

-- Act as a source of truth for both real-time and batch pipelines.
-- Allow external tools (e.g., Kafka Connect) to listen to changes and push them into the message broker.

 The ER diagram below illustrates the relationships between the core tables:
 ![Image](img/database-design.png)